 Scenario 5: Managers of evacuation centres may want agencies with a knowledge of those who pose a risk to other members of the community to share that information about people on the registered list of occupants so that mitigation strategies can be put in place.

-Other Queensland public sector agencies such as QPS, the Department of Child Safety, Youth and Women, and the Department of Communities, Disability Services and Seniors also have obligations under the IP Act.
+Other Queensland public sector agencies such as QPS, the Department of Children and Youth Justice and the Department of Communities and Housing and Digital Economy also have obligations under the IP Act.
 The IP Act permits an agency to share personal information where it is to lessen or prevent a serious threat to the life, health, safety or welfare of an individual, or to public health, safety or welfare.
 However often agencies also have strict confidentiality requirements they must comply with under other specific legislation about certain information and may therefore be restricted from sharing information.
 Information obtained must be stored securely.

 Scenario 6: A disaster management group needs to use a range of media, including social media such as Twitter and Facebook, to communicate critical information for the community.